-By using the singular value decomposition $V = RSQ^{T}$ and the first two equalities of (3.4), we arrive at
+By using the singular value decomposition $V = RSQ^{\top}$ and the first two equalities of (3.4), we arrive at

-Then, we can obtain (3.8) along the lines of the proof of inequality (3.6), and then complete the proof. \square
+Then, we can obtain (3.8) along the lines of the proof of inequality (3.6), and then complete the proof.

 3.2.
-Column-wise Block Coordinate Descent Method.
+CBCD method.
 Another popular first-order method is block coordinate descent.
 For optimization problems with orthogonality constraints, a natural way to build up blocks is to partition the variables by the columns.
 On the other hand, the convergence of block coordinate descent with blocks coupled in nonconvex constraints cannot be guaranteed by existing results.
-Therefore, it is worthwhile studying the column-wise block coordinate descent (CBCD) for optimization problems with orthogonality constraints.
-In this subsection, we consider Algorithm 1 using CBCD in Step 3, discuss the way to solve the subproblem efficiently, and prove that such approach belongs to Algorithm 1.
+Therefore, it is worthwhile studying the CBCD for optimization problems with orthogonality constraints.
+In this subsection, we consider Algorithm 1 using CBCD in step 3, discuss the way to solve the subproblem efficiently, and prove that such an approach belongs to Algorithm 1.

-Once we fix the values of p-1 columns of X and only leave the i-th column as variable, we arrive at the following subproblem,
+Once we fix the values of p-1 columns of X and only leave the ith column as variable, we arrive at the following subproblem:

-(3.9) $$\min{\substack{x \in \mathbb{R}^n \\ \text{s. t.}}} f{i,X}(x)$$ where $f{i,X}(x) := f(X{i,x})$, $X{i,x}$ and $X{\bar{i}}$ are defined in Subsection 1.4.
+where $f{i,X}(x) := f(X{i,x}), X{i,x}$, and $X{\bar{i}}$ are defined in subsection 1.4.